Our Top Ten

 Walks to Ynys y Fyddlyn

 This is one of our favourite walks and as a bonus – no need for the car.
 Following the coastal path to the right of the slipway at the beach walking as far as the split island of Ynys y Fydlyn.
 You can walk onto the half nearest to the shore at low tide.
 Walk past the island and look back to see the natural sea arch.
 A classic cliff top walk through fine open scenery in exposed positions followed by quiet lanes and grassy farmland footpaths.
-Great views from Holyhead to the Skerries (Ynysoedd y Moelrhoniaid) with plenty of seagoing traffic and sea birds to watch.
+Great views and sea birds to watch.
 Some of the cliff edges are very exposed, care must be taken at times.
-Passing Carmel Head, aproximately 4 miles further along the coast is Cemlyn RSPB Reserve.
+Read More

 Beaumaris & Penmon